Wikimedia Commons, Paul Becker

 1. Breaking the Cycle?
 Marijuana Policies and Racially Biased Policing, with Toni Rodon

 Marijuana policies have been oftentimes pushed by activists and legislators to curb racially biased policing.
-However, its effects have proven elusive due to structural and institutional factors that hinder deep change in patrol tactics.
+However, their effects have proven elusive due to structural and institutional factors that hinder deep change in patrol tactics.
 Using information on ~21 million traffic and pedestrian stops, and applying multiple tests to measure disparity and bias, we show that police response to marijuana policies is heterogeneous and appears resistant to change.
 Difference-in-differences models show that in Illinois, compared to similar jurisdictions, excess stops against minorities clearly grew after decriminalization and legalization of marijuana.
 Gaps in search thresholds grew after decriminalization for both minorities, and for Black motorists after legalization.
 Legalization had some positive effects on decreasing bias in searches and arrests, but improvements disappear when focusing on Chicago.
 Our findings underscore the hardships that reforms aimed at decreasing police bias face, the discretionary power that police still retains in the U.S. when confronted with reform, and how this is hindering police accountability.

 3. De-Policing Or Reform?
 Police Tactics After Black Lives Matter’s 2020 Protests